 In 2019, there was a huge data breach of over 1 million people in the UK that exposed fingerprints and facial recognition information, unencrypted usernames, and passwords.
 It is one of the first times a biometric breach of this scale has been reported.
 This BioStar 2 biometrics data breach exposed 28 million records in total.

 BioStar 2 is a web-based encryption platform used worldwide.
 It has an ability to access central server and endpoint security devices (like facial recognition systems) from any modern internet browser without installing software.
 It enables easy remote access from mobile devices.

 vpnMentor released a report stating that they found 23 gigabytes of data breached in BioStar that included the following:

-• client employee records, including personal identifiable information, and records of entry and exit at client facilities.
+- client employee records, including personally identifiable information, and records of entry and exit at client facilities.

 This breach compromised data from different organizations worldwide, from medical establishments to businesses, companies, and police forces.
 The vpnMentor researchers stated that BioStar staff were very uncooperative after being notified of the breach, and it took BioStar a week before they took action to secure the database.

 This is why robust storage and security systems must be set in place even before a single biometric data is collected.
 A biometric data breach is not trivial.
 In the hands of hackers, stolen data can do much damage.